Liberia reopens dozens of schools as Ebola wanes

 Some schools opened on Monday but had to send students home by mid-morning because teachers failed to turn up.
 George Wuo, a regional director of the ministry of education, said all schools in the country would have to open by March 2 or face fines.

-Neighboring Guinea reopened most of its schools in January, but some parents have withdrawn children amid rumors schools were infected with the virus.
+Neighbouring Guinea reopened most of its schools in January, but some parents have withdrawn children amid rumours schools were infected with the virus.

 Sierra Leone hopes to open schools by the end of next month.
-Around 30 have been converted into treatment centers and will have to be emptied and decontaminated first.
+Around 30 have been converted into treatment centres and will have to be emptied and decontaminated first.

 In Liberia, some of about a million enrolled students have been following lessons by radio.